-Over the last 9 years of being a wedding photographer based in Brooklyn, I’ve photographed close to 300 weddings and have seen my fair share of wedding venues in America.
-I can safely say that Brooklyn is home to some of the most incredibly unique and special venues in the whole country.
-Whether you’re looking for a boho chic converted factory, a clean and luxurious boathouse in the park, a rustic and raw industrial space with a killer view of Manhattan, or a lush botanic garden, Brooklyn’s wedding venues provide a stunning backdrop for your memories.
+So whether you’re looking for a clean and luxurious boathouse in the park, a rustic and raw industrial space with an incredible view of Manhattan, or a lush botanic garden, Brooklyn’s wedding venues provide a stunning backdrop for your memories.

 If you have any questions or want to know my thoughts on a particular venue you’re considering, please contact me.